jhthorsen/thorsenlabs.com/templates/blog/2022-05-30-write-and-test-your-perl-command-line-tools-with-ease.md

-# Write and test Perl command line tools with ease
+---

-[30th of May,
+title: Write and test Perl command line tools with ease
-2022](/blog/2022-05-30/write-and-test-your-perl-command-line-tools-with-ease.html){.blog_info_published}
+---

 Writing command line tools often involves a lot of boilerplate and they can be hard to test.
 [Getopt::App](https://metacpan.org/pod/Getopt::App)